radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 Overall, this stage fits in well with my ideas for the backend, as it provides fairly easy access for the program to call the circuit solver, and receive the solutions back out.

 Obviously, the hardest part of this was comprehending how the mathematical algorithms worked and how to extract the desired information from them afterwards.
-The actual programming related sections such as class, enum and data structure designs were a lot easier to plan and write.
+The actual programming related sections such as class, enum and data structure designs were a lot easier to plan and write as they involved just language knowledge.

-It is difficult to ask the stakeholder input on this as it is purely a library implementation rather than a program that can be tested and run, but since the tests were successful, I would say that this was a success.
+It is difficult to ask the stakeholder input on this as it is purely a library implementation rather than a program that can be tested and run, but since the tests were successful and the program appears to work correctly, I would say that this iteration was successful.